 This article illustrates 11 easy steps to send an email from Excel with a body using a macro.
 We’ll be using the Microsoft Outlook under the hood by accessing all the properties through the Microsoft Outlook Object Library from Excel.
 Let’s follow the complete step-by-step guide to send your first email from Excel.

-11 Easy Steps to Send Email from Excel with Body Using a Macro
+Send Email from Excel with Body Using a Macro: 11 Easy Steps

 In this section, we have demonstrated how you can send Email from your excel worksheet with body using a macro code using 11 specific steps.